zipvilization/Zipvilization/world/time/index.md

 One may have completed more cycles.

-One may have matured lower structures earlier.
+One may have matured primary Territory earlier.

+One may have reached a higher biological state.

 The current balance alone cannot describe that difference.